 - Brown, M. Gordon and Charles C. Lee (2016), From savannas to settlements: exploring cognitive foundations for the design of urban spaces, Frontiers in Psychology, section Cognitive Science.| doi: 10.3389/fpsyg.2016.01607.
-(Shows how evolution in the savannas resulted in neurological cells that fire depending on the direction we look while moving and on vertical elements that restrict movement.)
+(First presented by me at the Association of Neuroscience for Architecture meeting at the Salk Institute, shows how evolution in the savannas resulted in neurological cells that fire depending on the direction we look while moving and on vertical elements that restrict movement.)

 - Brown, M. Gordon (2016), How to Measure the Effect of Access on Value.
 Real Estate Review, Fall.
-(For access takings, shows how to measure the before and after functional distance to determine substantial impairment between a destination on a parcel and locations on the street adjacent to it.)
+(For access takings, shows how to measure the before and after functional distance to determine substantial impairment between a destination on a parcel and locations on the adjacent street.)
+Download pdf.

-- Brown, M. Gordon and Tjibbe Teernstra (2008), Examining investor perceptions of obsolescence and value through a behavioural economics lens, Journal of European Real Estate Research, 1:3, 267-290.(Identifies locations of structural vacancy in major Dutch cities and shows that many decisions by real estate investors have biases leading to overestimating value in these areas.)
+- Brown, M. Gordon and Tjibbe Teernstra (2008), Examining investor perceptions of obsolescence and value through a behavioral economics lens, Journal of European Real Estate Research, 1:3, 267-290.(Identifies locations of structural vacancy in major Dutch cities and shows that many decisions by real estate investors have biases leading to overestimating value in these areas.)

 - Brown, M. Gordon (2008), Evading economic reality: real property access takings and the slippery slope of legal language, International Journal of Law and Management, 50:6,285-300.
 (Shows how judicial decisions have created and avoided the pervasive problem of eliminating convenience in urban movement.)

 - Brown, M. Gordon (2008), Proximity and collaboration: measuring workplace configuration, Journal of Corporate Real Estate, 10:1, 5-26.(Shows how what seem to be innovative spatial designs can have a significant impact on organizational productivity.)

 - Brown, M. Gordon (2002), Healthy walkways: a guide for premises liability, Real Estate Issues, Counselors of Real Estate, Winter 2001/2002, 26:4, 28-36.
 (Provides a brief history of sidewalks, human, environmental and configuration factors affecting their use and the foreseeability of falling.)

-- Brown, M. Gordon (1999), Design and Value: Spatial Form and the Economic Failure of a Mall, Journal of Real Estate Research, 17:2, 189-225.(Compares spatial patterns of two similar and geographically close speciality malls to show why one built for $32,000,000 was sold three years later for $7,000,000.)
+- Brown, M. Gordon (1999), Design and Value: Spatial Form and the Economic Failure of a Mall, Journal of Real Estate Research, 17:2, 189-225.(Compares spatial patterns of two similar and geographically close specialty malls to show why one built for $32,000,000 was sold three years later for $7,000,000.)